stanford-ssi/balloons/SSI-52/README.md

 `config.h` - Mission specific configuration values.

 #### Classes
-`Avionics` - Implimentation of flight controller.
+`Avionics` - Implementation of flight controller.

 `Data` - Structure of current data frame.

 `Sensors` - Interface to current, filtered data from hardware.

-#Implimentation Details:
+#Implementation Details:
 Here is the current status of the code:

 ####Flight Critical Systems